zirid/pytorch/docs/source/jit.rst

 By default, all parameters to a TorchScript function are assumed to be Tensor.
-To specify that an argument to a TorchScript function is another type, it is possible to use MyPy-style type annotations using the types listed above:
+To specify that an argument to a TorchScript function is another type, it is possible to use MyPy-style type annotations using the types listed above.

-Example:

 .. testcode::